 The easiest thing could be to simply check the exclusions section to see what you aren’t covered for, and determine yourself whether you think it would be beneficial to include any parts in your policy.
-Particularly look out for any COVID-19 related exclusions, as some companies may not honour the terms should you come down with any symptoms, though you should be able to add protection for this in for a slight increase in the price.
+Particularly look out for any COVID-19 related exclusions, as some companies may not honour the terms should you come down with any symptoms or test before before or during your trip, though you should be able to add protection for this in for a slight increase in the price.

 Again as with all types of insurance policy, you’ll often be required to agree to a certain amount of excess when taking out the cover.
 There’s often a mandatory fee and sometimes you can add in a voluntary contribution which should drive down the initial price of securing the protection.

 It might be the case that some companies will increase their mandatory excess charge in light of COVID-19 and the increased chance of coming down with the virus, particularly if you are older or have underlying health problems.
 Just make sure you are aware of what the amount is and how much you would need to cover yourself should you make a claim later down the line.